jobbrIO/demo/README.md

 Note that there is no reference to the jobserver project from the jobrunner or vice versa.
 Only the runtime (JobRunner.exe) knows how to instantiate job classes.
 All the information the runtime needs to execute the jobs are passed via args.

 ## Storage
-If no JobStorageProvider is configured, jobs/triggers/jobruns are persisted in memory and lost when the server is restarted.
+If no `IJobStorageProvider` is configured, jobs/triggers/jobruns are persisted in memory and lost when the server is restarted.
 In memory storage is only suitable for testing and getting started with jobbr.
 Choose one of the available storage providers to persist the data:

-### Use MsSQL as storage
+### MsSQL as storage
 ```
 Install-Package Jobbr.Server.MsSql
 ```